datagrok/opinions/README.md

 The earliest timestamp I can find in my notes for this idea is September 12, 2011.
 This repository was created September 17, 2011.

-In January 2012 this project was forked (by me, as the sole author) at commit `7680ead` and improved in secrecy as part of my employer's self-directed research program similar to [Google's famous "20% time."][google-20-time] Some or all of that research _should_ eventually be merged back into this repository, _pending their appoval_.
-Until then, this project will move forward from the point it existed prior to January 2012.
+In January 2012 this project was forked (by me, as the sole author) at commit `7680ead` and improved in secrecy as part of my employer's self-directed research program, similar to [Google's famous "twenty percent time."][google-20-time] I have been waiting for more than two years for approval to release that work.
+Until then this project will move forward from the point it existed prior to January 2012.
+I expect that I will end up re-implementing in my own time all of the research I did once already.

 ## Licenses